TheLonelyGhost/dotfiles/README.md

 * Use [`chruby`](https://github.com/postmodern/chruby) automatically
 * Auto-switch between ruby versions and associated installed gems according to `.ruby-version` standard

-Shell aliases and scripts:
+Shell aliases and functions:

 * `b` for `bundle`.
 * `be` for `bundle exec` (see [`yonce` CLI](https://github.com/ddfreyne/yonce) for context)
 * `g` with no arguments is `git status` and with arguments acts like `git`.

-* `migrate` to test pending rails migrations, test reverting them, and rerun migrations again
-* `replace foo bar **/*.rb` to find and replace within a given list of files.
+Miscellaneous shell scripts:

+* `bundle search` to search within every gem and dependency in a Gemfile
+* `catch-gem-failures` to fix issues on bundle install with `Try: gem pristine some_gem --version 0.3.2` errors
+* `certbot-auto` to handle Let's Encrypt certificates
+* `dbuild` for building docker containers
+* `dconsole` for stepping into a docker container
+* `docker-cleanup` for removing orphaned docker containers and images
+* `deploy-wiki` for deploying a compiled vim-wiki site at `~/Documents/*-wiki` to Netlify
+* `http-serve` for starting an HTTP server in the current directory
 * `tat` to attach to tmux session named the same as the current directory.
 * `tlt` to list running tmux sessions